Jenniferxdxd/pdsnd_github/README.md

 Bikeshare

 ### Description
-Explore data related bike share systems for three major cities ib US - Chicago, New York City and Washington.
+Explore data related bike share systems for three major cities in US - Chicago, New York City and Washington.
+We can explore the data by different parameters.

 ### Files used
 chicago.csv